chandlerc/llvm-designs/ClangService.rst

 Several changes are needed to the core Clang libraries to support the server
 model:

-- Support arbitrarily complex file remappings, including in the driver and header search logic.
+- Support arbitrarily complex file re-mappings, including in the driver and header search logic.
 This is essential to fully support dirty buffers.
 - Thread safety when two threads are concurrently parsing different TUs.

-  - One potential requirement will be the ability to share the cached open files between different file managers with different file remappings.
+  - One potential requirement will be the ability to share the cached open files between different file managers with different file re-mappings.
 This will reduce the memory overhead significantly, but introduces synchronization complexity.